Brian-M-code/blog/README.md

 # Blogger
-* The project was done using python3.6
+* The project was done using python3.6 + flask

 # Description
 An application that will make your time count,by posting blogs that wil change other some elses life.